ibm-cloud-docs/watson/migrate.md

 If you want to learn more about the migration process before you begin, see the [{{site.data.keyword.cloud_notm}} migration documentation](/docs/resources?topic=resources-migrate){: external}.

 Only the person or group that created the instance or that has the appropriate privileges can migrate it.
-For more details, see [Required access for service instances](/docs/resources?topic=resources-migrate#required_access_instances){: external}.
+For more information, see [Required access for service instances](/docs/resources?topic=resources-migrate#required_access_instances).
 {: note}

 To migrate your service instance, complete these steps: